do i need to seal zellige tiles?

 how much variation should i expect?

-THE IMPORTANCE OF BLENDING: due to the noticeable color and shade variations, it is very important to blend the tiles from all boxes once they arrive and place them in their installation area to ensure you have the layout you want before installing. do not install without blending tiles from all boxes.
+due to the natural materials and production process of zellige tiles, there will be degrees of variation in color, shade and size in your order, therefore it is important to blend the tiles from all boxes once they arrive and place them in their installation area to ensure you have the layout you want before installing.

 variation and imperfection ratings:

-our glazed zellige tiles, with a few exceptions, are rated 'level 3 medium' for color variation, 'level 3 medium' for texture variation, and 'level 3 heavy’ for size variation. the exceptions are shattered pearl and tea ceremony that are rated 'level 4 heavy' for color variation.
+our zellige tiles, with a few exceptions, are rated 'level 3 medium' for color variation, 'level 3 medium' for texture variation, and 'level 3 heavy’ for size variation. the exceptions are unglazed natural which is rated 'level 2 slight' for color variation, and shattered pearl and tea ceremony that are rated 'level 4 heavy' for color variation.

-glazed tiles are also rated ‘level 2 medium’ for both pits/chips and cracks/crazing, with the exception of battled armor, charred cedar, midnight port and scribes’ ink that are rated 'level 3 heavy'. for iron spots all glazed tiles are rated ‘level 1 light’.
+glazed tiles: our glazed zellige tiles are rated ‘level 2 prevalent’ for both pits/chips and cracks/crazing, with the exception of argan brown, battled armor, charred Cedar, midnight port and scribes’ Ink that are rated 'level 3 heavy'.
+For iron spots all glazed tiles are rated ‘level 1 light’.

-see illustrations in the technical specifications section above, and read more about the ratings in our tile variation and imperfections guide.
+see illustrations in the technical specifications section above, and read more about the ratings in our tile variation & imperfections guide.

 are there best practices for sampling zellige?